ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

     ```
     {: screen}

 5. Check again whether the Ingress subdomain and secret are created.
-If they are not available, but you verified that all of the components in steps 1 - 4 exist, [contact us](#getting_help).
+If they are not available, but you verified that all of the components in steps 1 - 4 exist, [review ways to get help](#getting_help_ingress).
   ```
   ibmcloud ks cluster get -c <cluster_name_or_ID>
   ```